RKWKomZe/RkwCompetition/readme.md

       4. Now the FrontendUser is finished with the registration

 ## 5.4 Become a jury member
-1. Given: The competitions date is between "RegisterEnd" and "JuryAccessEnd"
+1. GIVEN: The competitions date is between "RegisterEnd" and "JuryAccessEnd"
-2. Given: A FrontendUser is set as "Jury Member Candidate" to the competition
+2. GIVEN: A FrontendUser is set as "Jury Member Candidate" to the competition
    1. This means that the jury member is a candidate and not a full value jury member
    2. First of all the jury candidate has to agree the terms.
 If not happen yet, do it now:
       1. ***TASK:*** Kick off cronjob "rkw_competition:juryNotify" manually (RkwMailService->juryNotifyUser)